Consensys/gnosis-docs/docs/getting-started/trading.md

-The most easy way to interact with trading functions is throw the market object.
+The easiest way to interact with trading functions is with the market object.
 You can also interact with:

 * `Market maker`: for prices calculations with **gnosis.contracts.marketMaker** or **gnosis.marketMaker**
 * `Market contract`: with **gnosis.contracts.marketFactory** you can buyShares, sellShares, shortSellShares...